In this Guide

 One downside of using these kits is that they don’t clean the rest of your engine components.
 You’re just servicing the injector itself, and you’ll need to use a different cleaner to deal with the manifolds and other components.

 And, finally, these kits are pretty pricy to purchase.
-They’re not too much more expensive than other tool sets, but a nice kit will run you $250+.
-On the the other hand, if you go for the soaking approach, you can get a set of replacement seals, caps, and filters for around $20 or so.
+They’re not too much more expensive than other tool sets, but a nice kit will run you a few hundred dollars.

 Our favorite middle ground solution: